Primary Internationally Renowned Researchers

 We will endeavour to make all course options available; however, these may be subject to timetabling and other constraints.
 Please see our InfoHub pages for further information.

-The Primary Education degree comprises credit rated courses.
 Our learner-centred approach is characterised by workshops, tutorials, seminars, self-study and lectures, supported by an online learning environment.
-Courses are assessed through a variety of approaches, including presentation, written assignment, portfolio and examinations.
+Courses are assessed through a variety of approaches, including written, oral, coursework and school-based assessments.
 School experience is assessed in partnership with primary school teachers, Head Teachers and University tutors.
 As the programme develops, students will be expected to take increasing responsibility for determining and organising their own learning as part of their continuing professional development.

 Students are assessed by any combination of three assessment methods: